 Teaming up with lawyers from the NAACP and the ACLU, he documented a pattern of deep and enduring segregation; at the time, the Hartford public schools were more than 92 percent non-white.

 And in 1996, in the case of Sheff v.
 O’Neill — named for Hartford fourth-grader Milo Sheff and his mother Elizabeth — they won a landmark case in the Connecticut Supreme Court.

 The “extreme racial and ethnic isolation” of the Hartford schools, the court found, deprived children of the “substantially equal educational opportunity” guaranteed by the state constitution.

-The justices left it to Governor William O’Neill and the state legislature to craft a solution.
+The justices left it to the governor and the state legislature to craft a solution.
 And at the start, their response was weak.
 The plaintiffs had to return to court to ensure compliance, and they’ve gone back many times since.
 But what’s emerged over time is nothing short of remarkable: one of the largest desegregation programs in the nation.

 The Sheff settlement includes a Metco-style interdistrict choice program, serving about 2,300 students.
 But at its heart is a system of 40 themed magnet schools that draw over 18,500 students from across the region — putting Hartford kids and suburban kids in the same classrooms.

 Among them is the Breakthrough Magnet School South, tucked into a residential neighborhood on the western edge of Hartford.

 The school runs from pre-kindergarten to eighth grade, and the students do plenty of math and reading.
 But Breakthrough is known for its emphasis on character education.

 Children are taught to make eye contact and, when there’s no pandemic to contend with, shake hands.
 Responsibility and integrity are watchwords.
 Every grade is involved in a community service project — collecting books for the local children’s hospital or selling flowers to benefit a women’s shelter.